Rates

 Request a call back from an assistant

-Dr. Ulrich Walter, born in 1954, is a professor of aerospace engineering at the elite Technical University of Munich.
-After studying physics at the University of Cologne, he spent a year at the US research laboratory Argonne National Laboratories in Chicago, followed by a year as a postdoc at the University of California, Berkeley.
-From there he was appointed to the German astronaut team in 1987 and trained at the German Aerospace Center, DLR, in Cologne-Porz and at the NASA Space Center in Houston until his Shuttle Mission D-2, April 26 to May 6, 1993.
-In 1994 he went to the German Remote Sensing Data Center of the DLR in Oberpfaffenhofen near Munich as project manager for the major German Satellite Data Archive project.
-In 1998 he moved to the IBM development laboratory in Böblingen as program manager, where he was project manager and lead consultant for the development and consulting of IBM software products.
-His main focus is on intersatellite communication technologies and computer architectures, especially for robotics in space.
-He is currently working on real-time robotics and service robotics, especially robotic assistance for older people (geriatronics).
-As part of this, he is also working on artificial intelligence and since 2020 he has been a member of the Bavarian Ethics Council, where he is responsible, among other things, for the topic of artificial intelligence in our society.
+Dr. Ulrich Walter, born in 1954, is a full professor of space technology at the Technical Elite University of Munich.
+After studying physics at the University of Cologne, he spent a year at the US research laboratory Argonne National Laboratories, Chicago, followed by a year as a postdoc at the University of California, Berkeley.
+From there he was appointed to the German astronaut team in 1987 and trained at the German Aerospace Center, DLR, in Cologne-Porz and at the NASA Space Center in Houston until his shuttle mission D-2, April 26 to May 6, 1993.
+In 1994, he moved to Oberpfaffenhofen near Munich as project manager of the major German Satellite Data Archive project at the DLR's German Remote Sensing Data Center.
+In 1998, he moved to the IBM development laboratory in Böblingen as Program Manager, where he was responsible for the development and consulting of IBM software products as Project Manager and Lead Consultant.
+His focus is on inter-satellite communication technologies and computer architectures, especially for robotics in space.
+He is currently working on real-time robotics and service robotics, in particular robotic assistance for the elderly (geriatronics).
+As part of this, he also deals with artificial intelligence and has been a member of the Bavarian Ethics Council since 2020, where he is responsible for the topic of artificial intelligence in our society, among other things.

 From vision to mission - proven risk management for your company